Ondol: The Three Kingdoms period

+The ondol was also depicted on a 4th-century mural in the eastern chamber of Anak Tomb No. 3, of the Goguryeo kingdom, in present day Hwanghae-do, North Korea.

 Goryeo to Joseon

 From the end of the Goryeo dynasty, the ondol began to appear in the form of canisters made of rooms.
 It was mainly used by the wealthy and mostly used in rooms for the sick and the elderly.
 It was considered a luxurious heating system in terms of difficulty in making, management, and fuel consumption.

 In the Joseon dynasty, the ondol was used to establish a hierarchical order of seats in the room with the lower neck, a point close to the furnace, as the upper seat.
 In the Annals of the Joseon Dynasty on May 14, the 17th year of King Taejong's reign (1417), there is a record of making an ondol room for the sick among the students of Seonggyungwan, who were just established at the time.
 From this, it can be seen that the ondol room was not entirely used.
 After that, in the 7th year of King Sejong (1425), the ondol of Seonggyungwan was increased to 5 steps, and it was not until the 16th century that all of them became ondol rooms.

 In general, all beds were used and wooden floors were used.
 On February 4, 1563, there was a fire accident in the king's bedroom.
 Among the explanations of the circumstances at this time, a small ondol structure was made on the king's bed to heat the seat, and at this time, the stone was inadvertently placed incorrectly, and the fire broke out when the fire touched the bed.
 The article in the Annals of the Joseon Dynasty on March 5, 1624, shows that the Nine's room was also changed to an Ondol room because the Nine's room was not good for the Nine to stay in Panbang, although all the seawalls where the servants of the Four Godfathers lived were ondol during the Gwanghaegun period.

 The climate was exceptionally cold, so through the 16th and 17th centuries, which is also called the Little Ice Age, ondol became more and more common, and in the late Joseon dynasty, ondol was widely used in thatched houses of ordinary people.

-Current
+This led to extensive deforestation and environmental damage as a result of increased demand for firewood.

+1800s to 1900s

 Traditional ondol systems provide long-lasting warmth after heating but consume significant fuel, requiring large amounts of firewood.
 This heavy demand for fuel contributed to deforestation on the Korean Peninsula from the late Joseon Dynasty through the 1950s and 1960s.
 Starting in the 1960s, firewood was replaced by coal briquettes (yeontan) while retaining the stone slab structure (gudeuljang).
 However, the incomplete combustion of coal briquettes led to numerous carbon monoxide poisoning incidents.
 In 1962, to address these issues and improve efficiency, hot-water boilers utilizing the ondol system were developed, reducing both fuel consumption and the risk of poisoning.